-Full-text scholarly journal issues are typically added to JSTOR 3 to 5 years after the publication date.
+JSTOR is a collection of full-text journal articles and eBooks.
+Full-text scholarly journal issues are typically added to the database 3 to 5 years after the publication date.
+The full-text eBooks are from academic publishers.

 Without the proxy prefix first use a library link to access JSTOR then use the stable URL to open your article.